Home » Blog » Why WordPress?

 Why does popularity matter?
 Work on WordPress never stops and changes are frequent.
 This makes for a system that is constantly evolving and improving.
 According to w3techs.com, at the time of writing:

-• Almost 36% of the world’s top 10 million websites run on WordPress.
-The next closest competitor, Joomla, has just 2.4%.
+• Over 40% of the world’s top 10 million websites run on WordPress.
+The next closest competitor, Shopify, has just 6.7%.

 • The WordPress Plugin Directory features more than 55,000 plugins.

-• WooCommerce powers 22% of the top 1 million ecommerce sites in the world (source: kinsta.com).
+• WooCommerce powers 28% of the top 1 million ecommerce sites in the world.

 Still undecided?